DevOps Metrics: Understanding DORA Metrics for Performance Improvement

-The Essence of DevOps
+The Essence of DevOps Metrics DORA

 DevOps is more than just a collection of methods; it's a paradigm change that encourages teams to work together, from development to operations.
 To accomplish common goals, DevOps practices eliminate barriers, enhance communication, and coordinate efforts.
 It guarantees consistency and dependability in software delivery and aims to automate processes to standardize and speed them up.

-Foundational Concepts in DevOps:
+Foundational Concepts in DevOps

 • Culture and Collaboration: Assisting teams in development, operations, and quality assurance to foster an environment of mutual accountability and teamwork.

-• Automation: automating mundane processes to make deployments more efficient and less prone to mistakes.
+• Automation: Automating mundane processes to make deployments more efficient and less prone to mistakes.

-• CI/CD pipelines: putting them in place to guarantee regular code integrations, testing, and quick deployment cycles.
+• CI/CD Pipelines: Putting them in place to guarantee regular code integrations, testing, and quick deployment cycles.

 DORA Metrics: Assessing DevOps Performance